veloren/book/src/dl/compiling.md

 Veloren can be compiled under Windows, MacOS and Linux.
 Install the programs described in [Toolchain](../contr/toolchain.md).
 The following commands needs to be executed in Bash.
-If you run Windows, get familar with `git bash`.
+If you run Windows, get familiar with `git bash`.
 Open git bash in the location you want to store Veloren (around 100 MB needed).

-## Download Source code
+## Download source code
 ```bash
 #1 Clone the repository locally
 git clone https://gitlab.com/veloren/veloren.git